Scott Rice

 Scott Adam Rice (born September 21, 1981) is an American former professional baseball pitcher.
-A first-round draft pick in the 1999 MLB Draft, his career was slowed by injuries.
-He pitched in minor league baseball for 14 seasons before his first promotion to Major League Baseball (MLB) in 2013.
-He made his MLB debut with the New York Mets on April 1, 2013.
+A first-round draft pick in the 1999 MLB draft, his career was slowed by injuries.
+He pitched in minor league baseball for 14 seasons before his first promotion to Major League Baseball (MLB) in 2013, with the New York Mets.

 Career

 Rice attended Royal High School in Simi Valley, California.
 He played for the high school baseball team as a pitcher.
-The Baltimore Orioles drafted Rice in the first round, with the 44th overall selection, of the 1999 Major League Baseball Draft.
-He played in minor league baseball for the Orioles organization through 2005, reaching Class AA, then signed with the Texas Rangers in 2006, reaching Class AAA.
-He made only eight appearances in 2007 due to injury, and had surgery on his flexor tendon in 2008.
+The Baltimore Orioles drafted Rice in the first round, with the 44th overall selection, of the 1999 Major League Baseball draft.
+He played in minor league baseball for the Orioles organization through 2005, reaching Double-A, then signed with the Texas Rangers in 2006, reaching Triple-A. He made only eight appearances in 2007 due to injury, and had surgery on his flexor tendon in 2008.

 Rice returned to baseball pitching in independent leagues, playing for the Long Island Ducks in 2008 and the Newark Bears in 2009.
-He then pitched in the Colorado Rockies organization in 2010 and for the Chicago Cubs in spring training in 2011, but was released.
+He then pitched in the Colorado Rockies organization in 2010.

+On November 24, 2010, Rice signed a minor league contract with the Chicago Cubs organization.
+He appeared in spring training for the team in 2011, but was later released prior to the start of the regular season.

 Rice joined the York Revolution of the Atlantic League in 2011.
-During the season, the Los Angeles Dodgers signed Rice and assigned him to their Class AA minor league team.
-The Dodgers invited Rice to spring training in 2012, but he did not make the team, and was instead assigned to pitch for the Albuquerque Isotopes of the Class AAA Pacific Coast League (PCL).
+During the season, the Los Angeles Dodgers signed Rice and assigned him to their Double-A affiliate.
+On December 14, 2011, the Dodgers re-signed Rice to a minor league contract that included an invitation to spring training, but he did not make the team, and was instead assigned to pitch for the Albuquerque Isotopes of the Triple-A Pacific Coast League (PCL).